-Julian was a 6-year-old boy who lived in a valley, surrounded by rugged mountains.
-His affectionate and charming aura got him tons of friends, they liked his bubbly and chatty personality.
+Six-year-old Julian lived in a valley surrounded by rugged mountains.
+His affectionate and charming aura got him tons of friends who liked his bubbly and chatty personality.
 Julian was very kind, well-mannered, compassionate, and soft by nature.
-His school was just around the corner around 100 steps from home, he was glad he didn't have to race to reach the school.
-He was happy to sit by the window and watch people walking by when he could arrive at school in no time.
-His school uniform carried most of the dark colors, gray pants, a light blue shirt with the gray logo on the right side of the pocket, a gray-blue tie, and gray sweaters matching with black shoes and gray socks.
+His school was just around the corner, around 100 steps from home.
+He was glad he didn’t have to race to reach the school.
+Every morning, he happily sat by the window and watched people walking by when he could arrive at school in no time.
+Despite his bright personality, his school uniform carried most of the dark colors: gray pants, a light blue shirt with the gray logo on the right side of the pocket, a gray-blue tie, and gray sweaters matching with black shoes and gray socks.
+He hated it, as it resembled the gloomy skies.
 He was never worried about getting his knees scraped when summer days brought gray shorts back.

-Julian was an ace student; he spent most of his time in active learning and developing cognitive skills.
+An ace student, Julian spent most of his time in active learning and developing cognitive skills.
 His friendly attitude was intriguing to the girls and boys in his class.
-In the evening, children came together to play on the street or by the porch after finishing their homework.
-Overall, he was enjoying a fantastic childhood while having a great time with his children in the class and neighborhood.
+In the evening, children came together to play on the street or on the porch after finishing their homework.
+Overall, he was enjoying a fantastic childhood while having a great time with the children in the class and neighborhood.

-Julian lived in an apartment, provided to his father by the Government.
-It was a big colony with many building with several apartments.
-The Government had done this mass construction for their employees and their families, the vicinity included parks and schools.
+Julian lived in an apartment, in a big colony with many building with several apartments.
+The Government had done a mass development for their employees and their families.
+The vicinity included parks and schools.
 There were street markets outside the East and West gates of the colony within walking distance.
 The main gates were closed at 10 pm to prohibit the entry of outsiders, the colony was safe and secured within the gates.

-Julian saw the structure built in front of his eyes.
-He was thrilled to see the laborers working on their toes through day and night.
-They were also building a new school and a big park as part of the development plan.
-His father had applied for the new apartment well in advance to have a secured spot, while the building was still under construction.
-The building was right across the park and close to the school, so the family wanted it badly.
-He was in Grade 1 in another school, he walked there every day with his parents.
-The idea of having an apartment that was close to school, park, and a few meters away from the East gate had kept them captivated.
-The months passed and they soon got their apartment on the third floor in the new building.
+While the construction was going on, Julian saw the structure built in front of his eyes.
+It thrilled him to see the laborers working rigorously through day and night.
+The development plan included a new school and a park for the children.
+Julian’s father had applied for the new apartment well in advance to have a secured spot.
+The building was right across the park and close to the school.
+The family wanted it badly.
+Julian went to grade 1 in another school.
+As he walked past the building every day with his parents, the idea of having an apartment close to school, park, and a few meters away from the East gate had kept him captivated.
+The months passed, and they got their apartment on the third floor of the new building.
 There were no lifts but stairs to access the floors.
 He was a young and energetic boy who swung the stairs like a Ninja.

-As Julian grew older, the children began to gossip during playtime.
-Someone mentioned the park next to their building was a children's cemetery in the past where thousands of children were buried and cremated.
-The park was full of colors in the daytime, he visited it with his friends all the time, they went on the slides, and see-saw but as the night fell, his overactive mind began creating stories based on things told by his friends.
-To his disgrace, their family room window faced the park which was compelling him to freak out at night.
-He was scared to move from one room to another and always expected company.
+As Julian grew older, the children gossiped during playtime.
+Someone mentioned the park next to their building was a children’s cemetery in the past, where thousands of children were buried and cremated.
+The park was full of colors in the daytime; he visited it with his friends all the time.
+They went on the slides, and see-saw, but as the night fell, his overactive mind began creating stories based on things told by his friends.
+To his disgrace, their family room window faced the park, which was compelling him to freak out at night.
+It scared him to move from one room to another and always expected company.
 There was a temple on the other side of the park.
 All neighborhood children started visiting the temple every Tuesday night at dusk and by the time they returned park got really dark.
-They recreated horrifying stories while walking through the park leaving him startled.
-The park was a shortcut to his home, he had to walk through a longer route if he avoided it.
-He was fine during the day as lots of people walked by, but nights were quiet especially in winters.
-Sometimes, he ran from one end to the other to skip the park.
-His heart pounded, and his legs pervaded his mind, his lungs felt out of air.
+They recreated horrifying stories while walking through the park, leaving him startled.
+The park was a shortcut to his home, but he had to walk through a longer route if he avoided it.
+He was fine during the day as lots of people walked by, but nights were quiet, especially in winters.
+Sometimes, he closed his eyes and ran from one end to the other to skip the park.
+His heart pounded, and his legs pervaded his mind.
+His lungs felt out of air.
 He breathed only when he reached in front of the building and saw the bright lights covering the area.
 He skipped three steps at a time as he climbed upstairs towards his apartment.

-Julian became more stressed day by day; he avoided watching horror movies and won't talk about them.
-He was frightened of dark places.
-He couldn't stay alone, he felt someone was watching him or is around.
-He started having nightmares, one night he woke up with a supernatural dream, he covered his head inside the blanket and thought of all the weird, horrible stuff he could imagine.
-He found his racing and his body covered in sweat in the middle of the night, but he still stayed in the blanket and started praying so he could finally fall back asleep.
-His fatigued body commanded to doze leaving him drowsy but his mind said, "No, no, no, remember what happened there?"
-His brain repulsed and couldn't shut down.
-The next day, he woke up traumatized by thinking about all the creepy things at night, he was exhausted.
-The trips to the showers became terrifying and if he ever had to pee in the middle of the night, he'd just hold till his windows reflected sunlight.
+Julian became more stressed day by day.
+He avoided watching horror movies and won’t talk about them.
+Dark places frightened him.
+He couldn’t stay alone and always felt someone was watching him or was around.
+Nightmares became regular.
+Once at midnight, he woke up after a supernatural dream while everyone at home was sleeping.
+He covered his head inside the blanket and thought of all the weird, horrible stuff he could imagine.
+The imaginative mind raced with insecurity and his body covered in sweat, but he still stayed in the blanket and started praying so he could finally fall back asleep.
+His fatigued body commanded to snooze, leaving him drowsy, but his mind said, “No, no, no, remember what happened there?”
+His brain repulsed and couldn’t shut down.
+The next day, he woke up traumatized by thinking about all the creepy things at night.
+He was exhausted.
+The trips to the bathroom became terrifying and if he ever had to pee in the middle of the night, he’d just hold it until his windows reflected sunlight.

 Adolescent minds are like whiteboards, some marks can linger eternally if left untreated in the early stages.
-It's important to disarm the fears, learning to feel safer in one's environment.
+It’s important to disarm the fears and learn to feel safer in one’s environment.
 It would be wise to identify these issues at the beginning to avoid future mental health issues.
 Childhood stays with us forever and these incidents can leave a person scarred for life.
 Julian is now a middle-aged adult man with children, but his childhood stories still haunt him at night.